red/docs/preprocessor.md

 ## Config object

-In conditional expressions and in macros, an implicit `config` object is provided, to provide access to the compilation options used to compile the source code.
-Those options are often used for conditional inclusion of code.
-The exhaustive list of options can be found [here](https://github.com/red/red/blob/master/system/compiler.r#L31).
+In conditional expressions and in macros, an implicit `config` object is provided, to give access to the settings used to compile the source code.
+Those settings are often used for conditional inclusion of code.
+The exhaustive list of settings can be found [here](https://github.com/red/red/blob/master/system/compiler.r#L31).

 Example: